 What happens when I come for counselling?

-Before beginning counselling, we first meet for an initial consultation.
-I allow an hour and a quarter for the initial consultation, giving time for us to decide together whether working with me is the right way forward for you.
+Before beginning counselling, we would agree on a time for an initial consultation or assessment, whether online, by telephone or in person.
+This allows an opportunity for me to find out more about what is troubling you and what you would like to gain from counselling, to learn a bit about your history and current circumstances and to think about whether what I offer is appropriate for your needs.
+It gives you a chance to see what it might be like to work with me and to decide if it seems a good way forward for you.
 It is important that you find a counsellor you feel comfortable with – someone you can connect to and feel you can speak to without fear of being judged.
 You need to feel that what you have to say will be heard with respect and understood.

 How long will I have counselling?

 This depends on your individual needs, and on what your interests and aims are in coming for counselling.
-We can either agree to work for a specific number of sessions, or to work together on an open-ended basis, for as long as is helpful to you.
-After the initial consultation, counselling sessions last for 50 minutes each time, and we meet on the same day and at the same time each week.
+We can either agree to time-limited work, usually 6-12 sessions or to open-ended therapy, with a view to weekly sessions over the longer term.
+After the initial consultation, counselling sessions last for 50 minutes each time, and we would usually meet on the same day and time each week.

 What happens in a counselling session?

 During a counselling session, you are encouraged to talk freely about whatever problems have brought you to counselling, or whatever might be on your mind.
+If we are doing time-limited work, we will usually agree on a focus or aim for the sessions at the start.
 Counselling is not about being given advice, but about being helped to connect with your feelings, ideas and experiences in order to find your own answers, tell your own story and find more fulfilling and rewarding ways to live.
-You may move on from your initial problem, and start reflecting on your experience in other areas.
-It is my role to listen carefully, to provide a safe place for you to connect with and express your feelings, and to help you explore.
+In longer term work, you may move on from your initial problem, and start reflecting on your experience in other areas.
+It is my role to listen carefully, to provide a space where it feels safe to connect with and express your feelings and to explore.

 What model of counselling do you use?